standswell/versioning2/README.md

 # versioning2

-this is my revised requirement in draft
+and this is a completely new requirement